jakobnissen/jakobnissen.github.io/posts/latency.md

 * First, Julia source code is lowered to... well, lowered code, the highest level of Julia IR, with a fairly straightforward correspondance to source code.
   This always happens at precompile time to all source code, such that raw source code is never loaded from disk.
 * Then, type inference is run on the lowered code.
-  This is the step that requires monomorphization, and therefore precompile statement (or a SnoopPrecompile block) in order to determine the concrete methodinstances to compile.
+  This is the step that requires monomorphization, and therefore a precompile statement (or a SnoopPrecompile block) in order to determine the concrete methodinstances to compile.
 * Third, Julia's front-end compiler will optimise the lowered code using the usual compiler tricks such as inlining, loop hoisting etc into fairly low-level Julia-like code.
   With the changes in v1.8, practically all code up to and including this level could be cached.
 * Finally, Julia emits LLVM code from its IR, and calls into LLVM to produce machine code from that.

+Prior to Julia 1.9, the native code from this last step could not be cached to disk during precompilation.
-LLVM is famously slow, so not being able to cache native code was a major restriction of precompilation.
+LLVM is famously slow, so not the uncacheability of this bottleneck was a major restriction of precompilation.
 This changed with [PR 44527](https://github.com/JuliaLang/julia/pull/44527) and [PR 47184](https://github.com/JuliaLang/julia/pull/47184), such that in v1.9, the result of all steps of the compiler can be cached during precompilation.

 Hence, from version 1.9, all code can be cached, and theoretically, no code actually needs to be compiled by the user (though in practice, users probably wants to define and compile some new methods themselves).